Legend Entertainment: Transformation and dissolution

 After a difficult year for parent company GT Interactive, they were acquired by French game company Infogrames.
 Legend co-founder Mike Verdu left the company in 2001, deciding he was not happy in the multi-national corporate environment.
 Although Bates had similar feelings, he continued with the company.
 Epic Games was impressed with Legend's work on The Wheel of Time's story and their skill with the Unreal Engine, and agreed to let Legend develop the sequel to Unreal.
 Epic president Mark Rein announced that Unreal II was expected to be released in late 2000.
 However, the game's development was fraught with challenges, and the 2003 release was met with an underwhelming reception.

-Unreal II would be Legend's final game, by which point GT Interactive had been rebranded to Atari.
-Legend pitched a few ideas to their parent company, conversing with Atari's offices in New York and Infogrames's in France.
+Unreal II would be Legend's final game, by which point GT Interactive had been rebranded as Infogrames, Inc., and later Atari, Inc. Legend pitched a few ideas to their parent company, conversing with Atari's offices in New York and Infogrames's in France.
 However, none of Legend's ideas fit with the company's corporate strategy.
 After shipping the Unreal II: eXpanded MultiPlayer expansion, Atari shut down Legend Entertainment on January 16, 2004.
 Many of the former Legend staff went on to have successful careers elsewhere in the industry.
 Bob Bates became the chief creative officer for Zynga, Glen Dahlgren became one of the lead designers on Star Trek Online, and Mark Poesch became a developer at AOL and Accenture.
 Mike Verdu became an executive producer at Electronic Arts, before becoming a vice president at Facebook and later Netflix.